Classport: Designing Runtime Dependency Introspection for Java: Background

 \section{Background}

 This section provides background on how dependency management works in the Java ecosystem, with a focus on Maven and its limitations regarding runtime visibility of dependencies.

 Dependency management by package managers and build systems varies across ecosystems, as they handle resolution, versioning, and transitive dependencies differently.
+Java is one of the most popular programming languages~\cite{sosurvey2025}.
+Its mature ecosystem of third-party libraries, distributed primarily through Maven, is critical in government services, financial services~\cite{SotoValeroMB22}, medical infrastructure, and enterprise software systems~\cite{MassacciP21}.
+Maven Central hosts around 20 million artifacts depending on each other.
+This means that a single widely-used library can be transitively embedded in thousands of downstream projects, making Maven-based software supply chains both high-value and high-risk~\cite{MassacciP21,SotoValeroMB22}.
 In the Java ecosystem, Maven is one of the available build systems~\cite{maven}.
 Within Maven, developers declare dependencies in a file called \pom.
 Each of these dependencies is downloaded as a binary artifact called a JAR~\cite{depMechanism}, and is uniquely identified by Group ID, Artifact ID, and Version~\cite{mavenPom}, this triple being called a GAV coordinate.
 The Group ID represents the organization or project namespace, e.g., \textit{org.apache.commons}.
 The Artifact ID specifies the module or library, e.g., \textit{commons-lang3}.
 The Version distinguishes the same library across different releases, e.g., \textit{3.12.0}.

 At build time, the dependencies of \pom are resolved, in order to list the GAV coordinates of both direct and transitive dependencies.
 This allows Maven to download the exact version to use.
 In cases of conflicts between multiple versions of the same transitive dependency, Maven's dependency resolution mechanism selects the version closest to the root of the dependency tree~\cite{depMechanism}.
 The version visible in \pom is thus not necessarily the same one that will be used at runtime.
 In Maven, dependency metadata such as the GAV of dependencies is only available at build time; this information is not preserved at runtime at all~\cite{xiao2025jbomaudit}.
 The platform makes it impossible to identify the set of dependencies that are actually used at runtime, or to make any runtime decision depending on the dependencies. \textbf{In other words, Java supports classes, methods, and fields introspection, but not dependency introspection}.